gsantner/geany-plugin-gsantner-utils/README.md

 ## Geany Plugin: gsantner utils
-A [Geany](http://geany.org) plugin with various improvments and utilies.
+A [Geany](http://geany.org) plugin with various utilies and improvements to general Geany usage.

 ### Features